How Much Does a Roof Replacement Cost in 2025?

 Commercial Roof Replacement Costs

 For commercial properties, the price range is broader due to larger roof areas, more complex logistics, and additional compliance requirements.
-On average, commercial roof replacement costs in 2025 fall between $5.50 and $12.00 per square foot, though that can escalate for specialty systems or high-rise structures.
+On average, commercial roof replacement cost per square foot in 2025 falls between $5.50 and $12.00, though that can escalate for specialty systems or high-rise structures.

-• Flat or low-slope roofs, common in warehouses and office buildings, are typically less expensive per square foot than pitched residential roofs.
-However, they often require membrane systems like TPO, EPDM, or modified bitumen, which come with unique installation processes.
+• Flat or low-slope roofs are typically less expensive per square foot than pitched residential roofs, but often require membrane systems like TPO, EPDM, or modified bitumen.

 • Retail centers, hotels, and multi-family buildings demand minimal disruption and strict scheduling, which may increase overall labor costs.